Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-1. Ventricular septal defect (VSD).
-A hole in the wall between your lower heart chambers lets blood without oxygen combine with blood that has oxygen in it.
+1. Ventricular septal defect (VSD): A hole in the wall between your baby’s lower heart chambers lets blood without oxygen combine with blood that has oxygen in it.

-2. Pulmonary artery stenosis.
-A narrow pulmonary valve and main pulmonary artery keep you from getting enough blood through to your lungs with each heartbeat.
+2. Pulmonary artery stenosis: A narrow pulmonary valve and main pulmonary artery keep your baby from getting enough blood through to their lungs with each heartbeat.

-3. Overriding aorta.
-Your aorta and its valve are above and open to both ventricles because of a VSD.
-This allows blood without oxygen to go out to your body instead of to your pulmonary artery and lungs to get oxygen.
+3. Overriding aorta: The aorta and its valve are above and open to both ventricles because of a VSD.
+This allows blood without oxygen to go out to your baby’s body instead of going to their pulmonary artery and lungs to get oxygen.

-4. Ventricular hypertrophy.
-The wall of muscle around your right ventricle is too thick because it’s working harder than it should to make up for the heart’s other abnormalities.
+4. Ventricular hypertrophy: The wall of muscle around your baby’s right ventricle is too thick because it’s working harder than it should to make up for the heart’s other abnormalities.

 Advertisement